A tale about Trader Joe’s Roasted ALMONDS IN THE SHELL.

-I’ve bought natural almonds in the shell before and have sat down, Old School, with a bowl and a nut cracker with my folks in the old days.
-We’d crack each one open to enjoy it.
-Its a bit of work but that was the way you ate nuts.
-You didn’t pay peons in some foreign land to not just grow them for you, but to sit there and open them for you too, you lazy Gringos.
+I’ve bought natural almonds in the shell before, back in the day, when you sat down, Old School with a bowl and a nut cracker.
+In the old days, my folks and I would sit down together with a bowl of nuts and our family nutcracker and crack each one open to enjoy as we chatted or watch a tv show together.
+Its a bit of work cracking open nuts over and over but that was the way you ate nuts back then in the 70’s.
+You didn’t pay peons in some foreign land to not just grow them for you, but to also sit there and open them for you too, you lazy Gringos.
+We opened them ourselves with a nutcracker.

 And nowadays?
 Everyone’s gotten so lazy, its hard to even imagine a family with a nut cracker spending time opening your own nut you are about to eat.
 But yes thats why there is such a thing as a “nutcracker”.